ETERNA-earkiv/ETERNA/documentation/usage/XsltViewer.md

 The buttons above the preview pane are:

-### Toggle: rendered ↔ raw XML
+### Toggle: View rendered view ↔ View original XML

-The first button toggles between the **rendered HTML view** and the **raw XML view**.
-The label shows what the next click will do (*View original XML* / *View rendered view*).
-Use this when you need to verify the underlying XML or compare it with the rendered output.
+The first button toggles between the XML and the stylesheet view.
+The label shows what the next click will do, **View rendered view** and **View original XML**.
+Use this button when you need to verify the underlying XML or compare it with the rendered output.

 ### Print